graytl/exhibitions/Metadata/Visualizing-Data/AV-Descriptions.md

 * Description: The video game Minecraft may be compared to a 21st century Lego kit.
 Players in create worlds unbound by the ordinary laws of physics.
 In many cases, they also recreate structures in the physical world.
 In this instance, a Minecraft user, "plom6," has recreated the Vanderbilt University Stadium inside the game world of Minecraft.

 #### Clip 4 | Bessie Smith's "Backwater Blues" (Lindsey Fox)
-* Description: Bessie Smith sings about the Cumberland River flood of 1926 in Nashville, TN.
+* Description: In December of 1926, Nashville and the Cumberland River, was hit with a major flooding event.
+In response to the devastation caused by the flooding, Bessie Smith sang a song.
+The song, called Backwater Blues, describes the five days of rain that subsequently inundated the Music City.

 #### Clip 5 | "O, Cumberland River" (Lindsey Fox)
 * Description: [Forthcoming when Old Crow Medicine Show CD is purchased]